pawelofficial/sluch.ai/README.md

 # sluch.ai
-# app for speech to text + summarize ( make notes ) from audio to help students with making notes during online lectures
+# app for sluchifying - speech to text + summarize ( make notes ) from audio to help students with making notes during online lectures

-Roadmap
+Roadmap:
 - develop core functionalities:
     - status:
         - in progress: live notes
-        - next to do: batch transcribe
+        - next to do: batch sluchify front
+    - to think about:
+        - use local LLMs instead of API
+        - Port to Azure to have Microsoft auth
 - publish MVP
+    - status:
+        - in progress: nothing
+        - to do: dockerize
 - advertise MVP